 The Duke - who is Patron of the Evening Standard's Ladder for London - told editors yesterday that they had a crucial role to campaign on behalf of young people to get more companies to recruit apprentices without them first having to go to university.

-The Duke of York with Dan Wright (editorial apprentice for the KM Group), Mollie Goodfellow and Jochan Embley (editorial apprentices for The Independent and the Evening Standard) Following the success of the Evening Standard campaign which has created 1000 apprenticeships in London, the Duke has supported newspapers in Cambridge, Kent, Belfast, Leeds, Swindon and Darlington who have modelled campaigns based upon Ladder for London.
+Following the success of the Evening Standard campaign which has created 1000 apprenticeships in London, the Duke has supported newspapers in Cambridge, Kent, Belfast, Leeds, Swindon and Darlington who have modelled campaigns based upon Ladder for London.

 He urged those attending the Society of Editors' regional conference near Birmingham to do their utmost to persuade more small and medium sized companies to take on apprentices.
 Their youth and enthusiasm would inspire their businesses.
 "Only through this experience can you provide what is wanted by young people and what the business need," he said.

 The Duke of York praised those publishers - including The Independent, i and their sister title the Evening Standard - who had pioneered a new apprenticeship scheme to recruit non-graduate trainee journalists.